SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Perfected Armor

 You improve your armor modes:
-• Guardian: Creatures attacked by your Thunder Gauntlet are Slowed until the start of your next turn, unless they succeed CON saving throw against inventor's spellcasting DC.
+• Guardian: Creatures attacked by your Thunder Gauntlet are Slowed until the start of your next turn, unless they succeed CON saving throw against Artificer's spellcasting DC.
 • Infiltrator: Creatures attacked by your Lightning Launcher glimmer with magical light until the start of your next turn.
 The glimmering creature sheds dim light in a 5-foot radius, and it has disadvantage on attack rolls against you, as the light jolts it if it attacks you.
 In addition, the next attack roll against it has advantage, and if that attack hits, the target takes an extra 1d6 lightning damage.